Clavichord Vs Harpsichord: A Comparison Of History, Design, And Sound Characteristics

 The harpsichord’s strings are made of brass or steel.
 They are longer and thicker compared to the strings of the clavichord.
 Rather than relying on the direct contact between the tangent and the string, the harpsichord produces sound through plucking.
 The plectrum’s quick release from the string creates a crisp and vibrant tone.
 However, the lack of direct contact between the key and the string limits the player’s control over sustain and vibrato, resulting in a more static and uniform sound.

-In summary, the clavichord and harpsichord differ in their keyboard mechanisms and sound production.
+In summary, the clavichord and differ in their keyboard mechanisms and sound production.
 The clavichord’s tangents strike the strings directly, allowing for control over dynamics and expressive nuances.
 On the other hand, the harpsichord’s plucking mechanism produces a quick and distinct sound, but lacks the same level of control over dynamics.
-The design and structure of these instruments shape their unique characteristics and contribute to their distinct sounds.
+The and structure of these instruments shape their unique characteristics and contribute to their distinct sounds.

 Table: